Efficient tomography of microwave photonic cluster states: DISCUSSIONS

 We have shown that the tomography method scales well also in terms of the statistical uncertainties of the obtained quantities, which we have calculated by propagating the uncertainties of the local correlation measurements.
 The uncertainty propagation was made possible by using a least-squares method to fit the MPO to the local correlation data.
 However, the least-squares method used in this work does not ensure that the best-fit MPO represents a positive semidefinite matrix, which is required for it to represent a valid density matrix.
 In fact, the problem of deciding whether an MPO represents a positive semidefinite matrix has been shown to be NP-hard~\cite{kliesch201410matrixproduct}.
 We argue that not enforcing the positivity is appropriate for this work because doing so has been shown to lead to an overestimation of entanglement~\cite{schwemmer201502systematic}.
 Nevertheless, it may be possible to impose the positivity by using the locally-purified-density-operator~(LPDO) representation, which is positive by construction~\cite{verstraete200411matrix}.
 In this case, the conditions on the bond dimension need to be further studied because an efficient MPO representation does not guarantee the existence of an efficient LPDO representation~\cite{cuevas201302purifications}.

-Another interesting avenue for future work is to generalize the tomography method to entangled states with more complex graph structures.
-To efficiently parameterize such states, tensor-network states with various structures, including trees, lattices, and their continuum limits, have been actively studied~\cite{orus201909tensor}.
-In particular, the two-dimensional cluster states which have been generated in the optical and microwave domains can be efficiently represented by a projected entangled-pair operator~(PEPO)~\cite{crosswhite200807finite}.
-A PEPO can be seen as a generalization of an MPO to an arbitrary graph or a generalization of a PEPS to a mixed state.
+Another interesting avenue for future work is to generalize the tomography method to entangled states with higher-dimensional graph structures.
+For example, an efficient tomography method for a two-dimensional cluster state will be desired if the generation scheme demonstrated in Ref.~\citenum{osullivan202409deterministic} is scaled up to use an array of $M \gg 2$ photon emitters and an entangling gate between every neighboring pair.
+For such a system, our tomography scheme currently does not scale polynomially because the bond dimension $D$ is determined by the collective system dimension of the $M$ photon emitters, which increases exponentially with $M$.
+In such a case, it becomes necessary to efficiently parameterize the photonic state using the spatial locality of the entanglement among the emitters~\cite{noh202009efficient} in addition to the time-domain locality utilized in this work.
+This is possible using the projected entangled-pair operator~(PEPO) representation, which can be seen as a generalization of an MPO to an arbitrary graph or a generalization of a PEPS to a mixed state~\cite{crosswhite200807finite}.
 Note that the fact that a two-dimensional cluster state can be efficiently parameterized does not imply that measurement-based quantum computation is classically simulatable because it is still exponentially costly to obtain the result of the computation by contracting the two-dimensional tensor network.
 Developing an efficient reconstruction algorithm for two-dimensional entangled states requires further studies because our present work makes use of the fact that a one-dimensional tensor network can be efficiently contracted.